39 Best Bars in Athens, Greece

 Kapnikarea

-Down-to-earth, local, unpretentious, Kapnikarea is named after the sunken Byzantine church that it flanks.
-Come here to relax after some sightseeing or shopping on busy Ermou Street where live rembetika music swirls mesmerically around a little alleyway every day until midnight.
-Locals love it and sit for hours on end, morphing into impromptu choirs, intoning their favorite songs.
+Down-to-earth, local, lively, Kapnikarea is named after the sunken Byzantine church that it flanks.
+Come here to relax after some sightseeing or shopping on busy Ermou Street where live rembetika (the Greek blues from Asia Minor) music swirls mesmerically around a little alleyway every day at different hours.
+Locals love sitting here enjoying a cold beer and meze, morphing into impromptu choirs, intoning their favorite songs.
 This little spot has been around for ages and is not to be missed.

 Rockfellas Excelsior